 Feel like you cannot adequately serve God?
 Do you know your own voice?

-Voices come in all shapes and sizes as illustrated above.
+Voices come in all shapes and sizes, as illustrated above.
 Your voice is a noun and a verb.
 Your voice is your identity (noun) and purpose (verb) in Christ.

-Know What Your Voice is Not
+Know What Your Voice Is Not

 1 Corinthians 12:12-27 makes it clear.
 There is one body but many parts.
 Each has a role to play.
 And you can no sooner make a foot do the work of an eyeball than you can get the elbow to do the work of the mouth.
 And one part is not more important than another.
 The body needs its feet.
 The body needs its ears.
 The body needs it back.
-How can we say one of those is of more worth more than the other.
-Acceptance of these two biblical truths just makes owning your voice easier.
+How can we say one of those is worth more than the other?
+Acceptance of these two biblical truths makes owning your voice easier.